-I love how Facebook Ads help create income for those of us who want to create a life that works for us, especially in a different way from the norm.
+I absolutely love how Facebook Ads help business owners create income and revenue for those of us want to create a life that works for us, especially in a different way from the norm.
 Sometimes its a bit harder to use them, but for the most part, once you get in and get your hands dirty it gets easier, until they decide to “update” things a bit.

 I've had clients who have had the same issue when their Facebook Ads aren't converting.
 Let me tell a couple things to look for.
 Of course, there's more than this, but I'm talking about something that is super fresh on my mind at this time.

 What To Look For When Facebook Ads Aren't Converting

 These are the things you should be looking for when you're diagnosing what's going on with your Facebook Ads and traffic generation.
 Let's look at some of the popular things that could help you increase your conversions and sales.

 Obviously, if you're sending traffic to a page, it is mostly likely a landing page where you're trying to get someone to opt-in to your offer.
 If your landing page (for a free offer) is converting at 25% or higher, leave it alone!
 I aim for 30% for my DFY Clients, but I've managed clients ads and accounts for 11 years.
 If you're just getting started with your ads and you're not converting at 25% or higher for your landing page, then you need to adjust: